Silent Parade: The march

 Several hundred children led the parade, followed by several thousand women dressed in white, then men.
-(Note: Philip Dray states 300 children and "nearly 5,000" women.)
+(Note: Historian Philip Dray states 300 children and "nearly 5,000" women.)
 The men wore formal attire or military uniforms, and they marched in rows.
 Some of the men carried drums, which were muffled, and beat a slow cadence.

 The placement of children and women at the front of the parade drew attention to the profound impact that lynching and racism had on African American families.
 Following the march, The Crisis published several photographs of the parade, all but one of which featured women and children.
 (Note: The NAACP later published a photo of the Silent Parade children in the first issue of its monthly children's magazine The Brownies' Book.)
 Their refined attire visually highlighted the connection between respectability and civil rights.
 Visual cues also made a connection between the military service of African Americans and their demands for equal rights.
-Some of the men wore their U.S. Army uniforms and carried placards drawing attention to the fact that – just a few months before the parade – African Americans were among the first U.S. soldiers to arrive in France after the U.S. joined WWI.
-A large sign carried at the front of the women's section read “The first blood for American independence was shed by a Negro – Crispus Attucks.”
+Some of the men wore their U.S. Army uniforms and carried placards drawing attention to the fact that – just a few months before the parade – African Americans were among the first U.S. soldiers to arrive in France after the U.S. joined World War I. A large sign carried at the front of the women's section read: "The first blood for American independence was shed by a Negro – Crispus Attucks."

-Over 20,000 spectators of all races looked on from both sides of Fifth Avenue, including an estimated 15,000 African Americans.
-African American boy scouts handed out leaflets describing why they were marching.
-Some white people stopped to listen to marchers explain the reasons for the march, while other white bystanders expressed support for the parade.
-Many spectators were moved by the spectacle; in his autobiography, organizer James Johnson wrote "the streets of New York have witnessed many strange sights, but I judge, never one stranger than this; among the watchers were those with tears in their eyes."
+More than 20,000 spectators of all races looked on from both sides of Fifth Avenue, including an estimated 15,000 African Americans.
+African American Boy Scouts handed out leaflets describing why they were marching.
+Some White people stopped to listen to marchers explain the reasons for the march, while other White bystanders expressed support for the parade.
+Many spectators were moved by the spectacle; in his autobiography, organizer James Johnson wrote: "[T}he streets of New York have witnessed many strange sights, but I judge, never one stranger than this; among the watchers were those with tears in their eyes."